CodeXCourses/level-1-course-content/week-2-html/lab-1.md

 ### Lab 1 instructions

-1. Follow the roadmap in the Repo for Part 1 on Day 1.
+1. Follow the roadmap in the GitHub Repository for Part 1 on Day 1.
-2. Follow the roadmap in the Repo for Part 2 on Day 2.
+2. Follow the roadmap in the GitHub Repository for Part 2 on Day 2.

 ### Turn in